 Credit Risk-Related Contingent Features-The Company reports derivative instruments on a gross basis in its consolidated financial statements.
 The Company has agreements with each of its derivative counterparties that contain a provision whereby if the Company either defaults or is capable of being declared in default on any of its indebtedness, then the Company could also be declared in default on its derivative obligations.
-In connection with its interest rate derivatives which were in a liability position as of December 31, 2020, the Company posted collateral of \$35.5 million, which is included in "Restricted cash" on the Company's consolidated balance sheets.
-As of December 31, 2020, the Company would not have been required to post any additional collateral to settle these contracts had the Company been declared in default on its derivative obligations.

-The tables below present the effect of the Company's derivative financial instruments in the consolidated statements of operations and the consolidated statements of comprehensive income (loss) for the years ended December 31, 2021, 2020 and 2019 (\$ in thousands):
+The tables below present the effect of the Company's derivative financial instruments in the consolidated statements of operations and the consolidated statements of comprehensive income for the years ended December 31, 2022, 2021 and 2020 (\$ in thousands):

-Derivatives Designated in Hedging Relationships For the Year Ended December 31, 2021 Location of Gain (Loss) When Recognized in Income · · Amount of Gain .oss) Recognized in ccumulated Other Comprehensive Income (fi Ot Amount of Gain Loss) Reclassified rom Accumulated her Comprehensive come into Earnings Interest rate swaps Interest expense \$ 13,290 \$ (3,191) For the Year Ended December 31, 2020 Interest rate swaps Interest expense \$ (20,018) \$ (1,680) For the Year Ended December 31, 2019 Interest rate swaps Interest expense \$ (32,518) \$ (271) Derivatives not Designated in Hedging Relationships Location of Gain or (Loss) Recognized ir Income Amount of Gain or (Loss) Recognized in Income For the Year Ended December 31, 2019 Interest rate cap Interest expense ; \$ (4)
+Derivatives Designated in Hedging Relationships Location of Gain (Loss) When Recognized in Income (Loss) Accu ount of Gain) Recognized in mulated Other mprehensive Income Amount of Gain (Loss) Reclassified from Accumulated Other Comprehensive Income into Earnings For the Year Ended December 31, 2022 Interest rate swaps Interest expense \$ 40,373 \$ (3,888) For the Year Ended December 31, 2021 Interest rate swaps Interest expense \$ 13,290 \$ (3,191) For the Year Ended December 31, 2020 Interest rate swaps Interest expense \$ (20,018) \$ (1,680)